Tokenizer, Dataset, and "collate_fn"

 # init dataloader

-Here’s a minimum piece of code to illustrate what I’ve said.
-The code is based on pytorch-lightning, but you don’t need to be an expert of pytorch-lightning to understand it, since our focus is on the data part, not the model and training part.
+Here’s a minimal example to illustrate the idea.
+The code is based on PyTorch Lightning, but you don’t need to be an expert; our focus is data, not the model/training.

 # The purpose of this file is to test where to put the tokenizer